Top 7 Ethereum RPC providers for DeFi in 2026

-For institutional teams — asset managers monitoring collateral positions in real time, compliance officers reconstructing execution traces for regulators, or protocol treasuries operating 24/7 settlement infrastructure — RPC provider selection now carries the same due diligence weight as choosing a prime broker.
-Shared endpoints with opaque rate limiting, no contractual uptime guarantees, and uncertified security posture fail the vendor assessment that most compliance and legal teams now require.
+For institutional teams β asset managers monitoring collateral positions in real time, compliance officers reconstructing execution traces for regulators, or protocol treasuries running 24/7 settlement infrastructure β RPC provider selection now carries the same due diligence weight as choosing a prime broker.
+A shared endpoint with opaque rate limiting, no contractual uptime guarantee, and an uncertified security posture fails the vendor assessment most compliance and legal teams now run before a contract gets signed.

-This guide covers the five providers best positioned for institutional DeFi on Ethereum, from the exact RPC methods this workload demands to the dedicated infrastructure and compliance certifications that separate production-grade from adequate.
+This guide compares seven providers for institutional DeFi on Ethereum, covering the RPC methods this workload actually calls, the infrastructure and compliance certifications that separate production-grade from merely adequate, and where each provider fits.

 Institutional DeFi on Ethereum: RPC requirements